johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 <!--\end {pause}-->

--	The Creative Commons License reproduced opposite, in simplified form, governs the use of the whole Maize Plant Discipleship syllabus.
+-	The Creative Commons Licence reproduced opposite, in simplified form, governs the use of the whole Maize Plant Discipleship syllabus.
 It permits republication and adaption, including translation.

 	Simply follow the terms of the licence precisely, particularly *attribution* and *sharing-alike*, so that others can access, use and share the reworked resource in a similar way.

 <!--\begin {questions}-->

--	Do you think it's important that African Christians decide upon what is missiologically appropriate to African contexts?
+-	Why is it important that African Christians decide upon what is missiologically appropriate to African contexts?

 -	Has this happened historically in your contexts?

-	-	If not, why not?
+	-	If not, why might that be?
-	-	If so, what has changed?
+	-	If so, what has changed as a result?

 -	What missiological issues are important to you and others in your context?

--	If they aren't in this syllabus, what might you do?

 <!--\end {questions}-->